wkuo/maven-baseline/README.md

 # maven-baseline
-Generic Service Oriented Maven Structure Baseline
+Generic IT Service Oriented Maven Structure Baseline Setup as maven archetype to ease creation of new IT services which is using same baseline & standards.